 Get ready for an authentic road trip exploring New Zealand's charm, natural beauty, and local food and wine scene.
-Over 19 days, you'll savor New Zealand's finest vineyards in Hawke's Bay and Queenstown, cruise across serene Lake Taupo and the stunning Milford Sound / Piopiotahi, and explore geothermal wonders in Rotorua.
-You'll also hike majestic mountains and dine well in Auckland, Napier, and Christchurch for a trip of a lifetime.
+Over 19 days, you'll wind your way through the North and South islands, stopping at the finest vineyards in Hawke's Bay and Queenstown, cruising across serene Lake Taupo and the UNESCO-listed Milford Sound / Piopiotahi, and exploring geothermal wonders in Rotorua.
+You'll also work up an appetite on mountain hikes and sample world-class cuisine in Auckland, Napier, and Christchurch.

 Highlights